-As we stated above, MVP app development is a common practice even for the world’s largest products.
+As we stated above, creating a minimum viable product is a common practice even for the world’s largest products.
 The matter is that they used to be startups many years ago and had similar goals like cost optimization, idea validation, and acquisition of investors.

 Now we want to share some of the most successful MVPs from world-known products.

 One of the largest American e-commerce websites selling vintage and handmade items with $1,7 billion annual revenue in 2020, Etsy was founded in 2005 by Rob Kalin.
 Initially, the idea of building a huge marketplace came to his mind when he faced the challenge of selling wooden-cased computers.

 At that time, Rob tried Amazon, but he experienced high seller fees and user-flow difficulties.
 So, he came up with the idea of building an e-commerce website for his business.

 Over time, Kalin launched an MVP website with a simple UI/UX design and plain functionality that just allowed users to sign up and list their handmade products.
 In as little as one night, thousands of sellers joined Etsy’s first website and started selling their items.

 This smart and simple approach allowed Rob to validate his product idea instantly and cost-effectively even before using the revenue to improve and scale on.

 Here is the first Etsy’s website design back in 2005.

 One of the largest online marketplaces for lodging, vacation rentals, and tourism activities with over 7.7 million active listings in 2021, Airbnb was started back in 2007.

 Joe Gebbia and Brian Chesky, a couple of designers facing overbooking issues during the IDSA, decided to make some money and built a simple-to-use website for advertising their house room for the weekend.